shubhpatil/V-Chat/README.md

 V-Chat also uses firebase which is also a popular no-sql online database to store all related data

+# Create Ionic v1 Project

-# ionic start my-project blank --type ionic1
+### ionic start my-project blank --type ionic1

-# Instalnlation Guide :-
+# Installation Guide :-

 1. Open Command prompt OR git bash
 2. npm install -g ionic cordova